Online Course Surge Analysis and Hydrodynamic Behaviour of Pipeline Systems (DSD-INT 2021)

 Cost and Registration

-The minimum required number of participants is 10.
+The minimum required number of participants is 12.
 In the event of insufficient interest for the course it may be necessary for Deltares Academy to cancel or reschedule the course.
 Deltares Academy will endeavour to inform applicants as soon as it has been decided to cancel the course.
 In the case of cancellation all course fees paid will be refunded in full.
-However, the costs of any pre-booked travel and hotel arrangements cannot be reimbursed by Deltares.